Mr-TalhaIlyas/TSFD/README.md

 ![alt text](https://github.com/Mr-TalhaIlyas/TSFD-Net-for-Nuclei-Segmentation-and-Classification/blob/master/screens/img2.png)

+## Visual Results
 The figure below shows some qualitative results.

 ![alt text](https://github.com/Mr-TalhaIlyas/TSFD-Net-for-Nuclei-Segmentation-and-Classification/blob/master/screens/img3.png)

 ## Evaluation

 To evaluate the model we used the Panoptic Quality metric as introduced in [HoverNet](https://www.sciencedirect.com/science/article/pii/S1361841519301045) paper.

 We use the official implementation provided by the authors of [Pannuke](https://jgamper.github.io/PanNukeDataset/) dataset.

 To see our implementation follow the [link](https://github.com/Mr-TalhaIlyas/TSFD-Net-for-Nuclei-Segmentation-and-Classification/tree/master/eval).
 We mainly follow the original implementation with some minor improvements for exception handelling, bug fixes and better visualization.